The Convoluted Real Life Romantic Adventures of a Bohemian Serf Abroad and at “Home” During Fewer Than Two Months of the Clinton Administration.

 A: Ever look straight up at the stars while walking?

 Crank couldn’t remember if he was supposed to meet his first wife for dinner.
-One watch was from Grace (London time) and one watch was from Sigourney (Berlin).
+One watch was from Grace (London time) and one watch was from first wife Sigourney (Berlin).
 Was he supposed to meet Sigourney for dinner after sleeping with M?

 Crank can remember not being able to remember that and also Crank remembers feeling an enormous affection for M. She was eighteen or nineteen that year and Crank was a youthful thirty-six and weeks away from making the second-biggest mistake of his life by repatriating.